How to upgrade your web server from Debian 7 Wheezy to Debian 8 Jessie

 Some major things broke for me during the upgrade to Debian 8.
 Here are the issues I ran into and how I fixed them.

-• Apache 2.4 virtualhost syntax for disallowing indicies has changed.
-You can no longer have Options -Indexes in your virtualhost declaration files.
-It appears that they are no longer allowed by default, so it’s OK to remove this entry from the list of Options.
+in your virtualhost declaration files.
+It appears that they are no longer allowed by default, so it’s OK to remove this entry from the list of Options. - MySQL may not start.
+The error

-• Munin would not start.
-I couldn’t get it to work, for some reason it had been marked by as masked (unsuitable for running) by the system.
+(unsuitable for running) by the system.
 Manually unmasking it wouldn’t make it run, and I got uncomfortable with trying to force it into working.
 I uninstalled it and then reinstalled the latest version.
 It turns out there’s a lot of new configuration changes with Munin + Apache 2.4, so learning how to install it from scratch helped.

 Step 6: Tidy up by removing any unused packages